"Replacement" or "Nourishment" - Which Approach Gives Your Body the Power to Restore Optimal Hormone Levels?

 3. BHRT and glandulars alone fail to nourish the body with sufficient quantities of the most basic structural building blocks of hormones (whole earthen minerals, monatomic elements, whole herbs and seaweeds, etc.), which would allow the body to make its own hormones in balanced quantities.

-4. Adding whole earthen resources to any BHRT or glandular program will help reduce the side effects of these unnatural substances, but since the whole earthen resources performance is superior to both BHRT and glandulars, neither one of them are actually needed to be successful.
+4. Adding whole earthen resources to any BHRT or glandular program will help reduce the side effects of these unnatural substances and lessen dependence, but since the whole earthen resources performance is superior to both BHRT and glandulars over the long term, neither one of them will ultimately be required.

 5. Like putting a cast on a broken bone causing the atrophy of the muscles, HRT ultimately weakens the glands they are supposed to support, resulting in a diminished ability to resume the task of manufacturing the normal hormone levels that are unique to your body - a requirement which fluctuates from one minute to the next.